-Be sure to cancel G254 with G255 when your program does simultaneous 4- or 5-axis machining.
+Be sure to cancel G254 with G255 when your program does

 For clarity, the illustrations in this section do not depict workholding.

 The block in the figure below was programmed in the CAM system with the top center hole located at the center of the pallet and defined as X0, Y0, Z0.